-While the Cleveland Hi Bore irons in this guide might scare you because of the beginner-ish looks, Callaway took your exact worries and created the Callaway Rogue irons These clubs look good, like old-school-Ping-iron good.
-Even though they don't look like Max Game Improvement irons, they are.
+While the Cleveland Hi Bore irons in this guide might scare you because of the beginner-ish looks, Callaway took your exact worries and created the Callaway Mavrik irons These clubs look good, like old-school-Ping-iron good.
+They don't look like Max Game Improvement irons at all but they are.

 We all need help with hitting a golf ball and these fit the bill.
-If you need some help getting it in the air and keeping it there, the Rogue irons have been designed to solve that problem.
+If you need some help getting it in the air and keeping it there, the Mavrik irons have been designed to solve that problem.
 They've made the faces thinner around the edges with thicker areas near the sweet spot to maximise center strikes and rectify the off center hits.